marcusju23/marcusju23/README.md

 I'm on a journey to learn Java development and eager to unravel the nuances of programming.
 As I navigate through the world of code, curiosity fuels my relentless desire to expand my programming horizons.
-I'm open to collaboration and up for tackling new challenges.
+I'm open to collaboration and up for new challenges.

 ## Languages and Tools